nukeTK/Launchpad/README.md

 4. **Hyperbolic**: Price follows hyperbolic curve (not used due to zero-price issues)

 #### Why Not Exponential and Hyperbolic?
-Both Exponential and Hyperbolic bonding curves face a critical issue: when tokensSold = 0, they can result in a price of zero (or an impractical value).
+Both Exponential and Hyperbolic bonding curves face critical issues: they require initial funding to establish a starting price, and when tokensSold = 0, they can result in a price of zero (or an impractical value).
 This causes problems like:
+- Need for significant initial capital to seed the reserve
-- Division by zero errors
+- Division by zero errors without proper seeding
-- Infinite tokens per USDC
+- Infinite tokens per USDC at low reserve levels
-- Unstable price discovery
+- Unstable price discovery in early stages
-- Unfair market conditions
+- Unfair market conditions without adequate initial liquidity

 These issues make them unsuitable for a functioning token sale without significant formula modifications.